scoy/KoduGameLab/resources/index.md

 <a name="videos"></a>
 ## Videos

 Use Kodu for the classroom.
-Browse through our featured Kodu video tutorials to make learning fun and easy.
+Browse through our featured Kodu video tutorials to make learning fun and easy.<br>
 *External References Only*

 ### Videos Getting Started